matt1432/nixos-configs/README.md

     - in a subfolder, there should always be a `default.nix`
     - if there is non nix code, it will be in a `config` folder
     - redo docs
+    - every module should not do anything if imported

 ## AGS